Skip to main content

 Remove Fan

-Warning: Removing a fan is permanent.
+Removing a fan is permanent.
+It deletes all their data, including activity history and conversations, and removes them from all lists.
+This action cannot be undone.
 If you just want to stop messaging them, update their opt-in status instead of deleting them.

 How the Engagement Score Works